Friday, May 17, 2024

 The other big shocker for me was the gamepad itself, not only was it smaller than I expected, but the D-Pad is very similar in feel to that of the stick on an N64 controller and surprisingly easy to use.
 The smaller size worried me for a moment, until I actually started using it and was pleasantly surprised to find it quite comfortable and easy to use, even in my big hands.

 It was very easy to setup and use and it worked flawlessly in all the games I tested and wanted to use a controller with.
 I love it when something I wasn’t expecting to like actually turns out to be so much better, and that’s exactly who I feel about the Gravis Stinger.
 It’s software configurability means it supports a wide range of games, and even DOS games if you run them in a Windows shell.
-I’m just glad I was able to get my hands on one, and anew one at that, as they seem to be somewhat rare.
+I’m just glad I was able to get my hands on one, and a new one at that, as they seem to be somewhat rare.

 Once I had the controller situation sorted out, it was time to dive into some real game testing and see what games that I’m interested in will actually be playable on the system.
 I’m happy to say that all the DOS games I tried ran exactly as they were supposed to on this system.
-Duke Nukem 3D Atomic Edition, Quake, High Octane, MORE, all ran fine, as expected, as well as David Murry's modern Attack of the PETSCII Robots.
+Duke Nukem 3D Atomic Edition, Quake, High Octane, and more, all ran fine, as expected, as well as David Murry's modern Attack of the PETSCII Robots.
 Not many DOS games are going to stress this system.
 Here is a short video of Duke Nukem running so you can see it handles DOS games just fine, and the SB Pro emulation in action, as well as a GIF of PETSCII Robots!

 The real test was what would be playable in Windows 95, and I was pleasantly surprised with the results.
 I will list all of the games that I personally have installed and play on this build, and every one of those games is fully playable, but I wanted to show a few of the most common and a couple of the most demanding games so you can see the upper end of what the EPIA-800 board can play without a dedicated video card, just on the integrated Cyberblade i7 GPU.